Saia Piukala

 In May 2019 Piukala was appointed to the World Health Organization executive board.

 Following the death of ʻAkilisi Pōhiva and his replacement by Pohiva Tuʻiʻonetoa in October 2019 he was not reappointed to Tuʻiʻonetoa's new Cabinet.

 He was re-elected in the 2021 election.
 On 28 December 2021 he was appointed to the Cabinet of Siaosi Sovaleni as Minister of Health.

+On 12 January 2024 he resigned as a Minister and from parliament to take up a role as WHO Regional Director for the Western Pacific Region Office.
+He was replaced as health minister by Siale ‘Akau’ola.